 Assigned Load Date

-Following the nomination of a vessel ETA (Part C clause 16.1) and within one (1) business day of receipt of an ETA Nomination, GrainCorp will notify the customer of an Assigned Load Date, as close as possible to the ETA provided in Part C clause 16.4), which is the date on which GrainCorp has scheduled the commencement of vessel loading.
+Following the nomination of a vessel ETA (clause 14.1) and within one (1) business day of receipt of an ETA Nomination, GrainCorp will notify the customer of an Assigned Load Date which is the date on which GrainCorp has scheduled the commencement of vessel loading.
 On provision of such advice to a customer, GrainCorp will update the shipping stem with the relevant information.

+The allocation of the Assigned Load may be subject to any other agreements or conditions agreed with the customer pertaining to Newcastle.

-Where required and in the order in which ETA Nominations were received and with reference to Part C clauses 21, 22, 23, 24, 25, 36, 37, and 37.5, GrainCorp will update the Assigned Load Date taking into account:
+GrainCorp will update the Assigned Load Date taking into account:

 Other Booked Elevation Capacity previously accepted by GrainCorp that appear as ‘accepted’ on the GrainCorp shipping stem, and

 The sufficiency of capacity to receive and handle the customer’s grain at the time of the anticipated commencement of cargo accumulation at the port.

-GrainCorp will provide Assigned Load Dates to customers on a first-come first-served and non-discriminatory basis.
 If the Assigned Load Date is not acceptable to the customer, the customer can request another Assigned Load Date and GrainCorp, subject to availability, may provide another Assigned Load Date.

 In order to maximise port elevator efficiency, the Assigned Load Dates will be provided on an even spread basis for each Elevation Period at each Load Port that takes into account vessel size, port capacity and other operating factors (such as planned non-grain ships at the berth and planned port elevator maintenance).